 - 1. Position the vehicle on a level surface. - 2.
-View the brake fluid level at the reservoir under the hood.
-The level should be between the upper (MAX) and lower (MIN) level lines.

-- 3. If the fluid level is lower than the upper level line, add brake fluid to the upper (MAX) line. - 4.
+View the brake fluid level at the reservoir in the driver's side wheel well.
+The level should be between the upper (MAX) and lower (MIN) level lines. - 3.
+If the fluid level is lower than the upper level line, add brake fluid to the upper (MAX) line. - 4.
 Apply the brake forcefully for a few seconds and check for fluid leakage around the fittings.